jessiehangle/jessiehangle.github.io/index.md

 </p>
 <strong> Technical skills: SAS, Clustering, Statistical Tests </strong>
 <br>
 <div style="text-align: justify"> This is my team project in <strong> MIS633: Predictive Business Analytics with Relational Database </strong>.
 This project was inspired by a huge fan of football in our team.
-We collect data from [American Soccer Analysis](https://www.americansocceranalysis.com/).
+We collect data from <a href="https://www.americansocceranalysis.com"><strong>American Soccer Analysis</strong></a>.
 Our goal is seeking soccer players who are undervalued by performing statistical analysis, and eventually we would recommend a team of a group of players that could pull out the best performance and cost less.
 My contribution is performing statistical tests such as ANOVA and t-test to confirm our hypothesis and later, cluster player into different group using K-means (page 11 - 15).
-Our final deliverable is the formation of new team with undervalued player.</div>
+Our final deliverable is the formation of new team with undervalued players.</div>
 <br>
 <img src="https://github.com/jessiehangle/jessiehangle.github.io/blob/master/images/SAS.jpg?raw=true"/>
 <br>